techfusions04/techfusions04/README.md

 - **Industry-Focused Curriculum:** Tailored programs in Software Engineering & Development.
 - **Expert Trainers:** Learn from professionals with real-world experience.
 - **Career Support:** Internship & placement assistance to launch your tech career.
-- **Corporate Training:** Upskill your workforce with our specialized courses.

 ---